 For first-time college students, the idea of living alone or living more than a mile from your 9 a.m. class might seem daunting.
 Which is why first-time students often feel like they have to give up their comfort in order to be close to everything.

-With the city constantly growing, there are plenty of apartments for rent in Orlando.
+With the city constantly growing, there are plenty of student apartments near UCF.
 With so many options, students and young professionals have the opportunity to choose apartments that come in all sizes and at varying price points.

 Living off-campus means that you get the opportunity to live with you friends and make group meals together, watch Netflix on stormy nights and relax by the pool on the weekend — all without leaving your complex.